stasher-dev/stasher-cli/README.md

 - Works instantly with npx
 - Encrypts everything before it ever leaves your machine
-- Secrets self-destruct after one read or 10 minutes
+- Secrets self-destruct after one read or 10 minutes (mathematically guaranteed)
 - No account, no login, no metadata, no snooping
+- Hybrid expiry system with fortress-level security

 Basically, it’s like a Mission Impossible tape, but for API keys.np